khuongduy354/pikachu-ktlt/README.md

 # Todo:
-- make sure game continue, with increase difficulties (sizes) as config
+- make sure game continue, with increase difficulties (sizes) as config   DONE
 - cout: press f to suggest, and color when suggest.
+DONE
 - menu print pretty: title + name input DONE.

+- save file
+enter same username, = no append  to file end of stage, find that username, if stage is greater, save stage and score